When is buying something that says it's QoS useless for VoIP?

 Implementing MPLS for VoIP at a company would be like getting a google self-driving car to go get milk, as opposed to a bicycle.
 They will both get you there, but one is going to be much more expensive than the other - while requiring a team of engineers to oversee your little errand.

 The only sane answer to getting the best VoIP voice quality is to use a totally separate LAN for phones in the office, going to a totally separate broadband connection.
 With no connection between the networks in the office.
 That makes troubleshooting very easy!
-If you didn't read last month's Blog about making VoIP calls sound great, take a look at it:
+If you didn't our Bulletin about making VoIP calls sound great, take a look at it: